-- Major industries: petroleum and petrochemicals; fishing, aluminium, cement, fertilizers, commercial ship repair, construction materials, some boat building, handicrafts, textiles.
+- Major industries: petroleum and petrochemicals, fishing, aluminium, cement, fertilizers, commercial ship repair, construction materials, handicrafts, textiles.

 What’s it like working in the United Arab Emirates?

-- Tax rates: individuals pay no income tax in UAE and the only corporate tax paid is by foreign banks and oil companies.
+- Tax rates: individuals pay no income tax in the UAE, although there may be taxes on some services and goods, municipal taxes and customs duties in some Emirates.
+The UAE is considering levying Value Added Tax (VAT) from January 2018 at a rate of 5%.
 Don't forget to check your UK tax and National Insurance position with HM Revenue & Customs (HMRC) to ensure that you are not losing any UK pension rights.

-Most expats apply for positions in the United Arab Emirates (UAE) through recruitment agencies, online, or via international companies that have branches there.
+Most expats apply for positions in the United Arab Emirates (UAE) through recruitment agencies, online or via international companies that have branches there.
 Applications are made either through an online application form or by CV.
-Labour laws in the UAE do not prevent companies from outlining the gender, age, and nationality that they want for a particular role.
-This is not classified as discrimination.
+It's not illegal to advertise for a specific gender, age or nationality.

 Get more applications and CV advice.

 UK qualifications are generally well recognised around the world, but check with the employer or the relevant professional body prior to applying for work.